[Blogged by Jeremy Grayson]

 Another strong and crucial episode, this is an incredible character spotlight for one of the show’s best villains.

-Recommended, But Not Required: “Who Mourns for Morn?”
-“Far Beyond the Stars,” “One Little Ship,” “Honor Among Thieves,” “Change of Heart”
+Recommended, But Not Required: “Who Mourns for Morn?”, “One Little Ship,” “Honor Among Thieves,” “Change of Heart”

 “Wrongs Darker Than Death or Night”